ankitamin8/Fetch_Front-end_OA/README.md

-# Dog Breed Image Gallery
+# Fetch - Front-end Internship Coding Exercise

 A React-based image gallery showcasing various dog breeds.
 Users can browse through the images of dog breeds, add them to their "favorites," and view their starred favorites in a separate section.